 BOEM Adjusts Level of Civil Monetary Penalties for Oil & Gas Companies

-The FCPIA of 2015 amends the Federal Civil Penalties Inflation Adjustment Act (FCPIA) of 2015 requires Federal agencies to annually adjust the level of civil monetary penalties for inflation.
-These adjustments are intended to maintain the deterrent effect of civil penalties and to further the policy goals of the underlying statutes.
+The FCPIA of 2015 amends the Federal Civil Penalties Inflation Adjustment Act of 1990 (FCPIA of 1990) and requires Federal agencies to adjust the level of civil monetary penalties through rulemaking to reflect inflation in order to maintain the deterrent effect on companies.

-Under the FCPIA of 2015, this rule adjusts the maximum civil monetary penalties per day per violation to $43,576 for violations under the Outer Continental Shelf Lands Act and to $46,192 for violations under the Oil Pollution Act of 1990.
+Under the FCPIA of 2015, this rule adjusts the maximum civil monetary penalties per day per violation to $42,017 for violations under the OCS Lands Act and to $44,539 for the Oil Pollution Act of 1990.

-Questions about the Final Rule can be addressed by Robert Sebastian, Office of Policy, Regulation and Analysis at (504) 736-2761 or email at firstname.lastname@example.org.
+Questions about the Interim Final Rule can be addressed by Robert Sebastian, Office of Policy, Regulation and Analysis at (504) 736-2761 or email at firstname.lastname@example.org.

 External Affairs Lead

 Bureau of Ocean Energy Management